-28. One of the five original squares of Philadelphia, Franklin Square offers open space centered around a beautiful fountain.
-Enjoy mini golf and a carousel with the family.
+28. One of Philadelphia's five original squares, Franklin Square, offers open space centered around a beautiful fountain.
+Enjoy mini-golf and a carousel with the family.
 Make sure to check out what fun events this park will be hosting this summer!

 29. Walk around, shop, and eat at The Shops at Liberty Place.